paulshuker/textangle.nvim/README.md

 ## Advanced Configuration

-You can call textangle setup multiple times.
+You can call setup multiple times.
 Each time it is called, all previous options are forgotten.
 This way you can change the paragraph settings at any time in a `.lua` file.

 ### Change with file type